arompr/better-paper.nvim/README.md

-# Paper Purple
+# Better Paper

 A low-contrast theme for NeoVim, based on [nvim-grey](https://github.com/yorickpeterse/nvim-grey) and written in Lua

-PaperPurple is a continuation of the goal of making a light theme that's easy on the eyes, and not distracting by introducing many colors.
-The most notable difference compared to Grey or Paper is that Keywords are a dark purple.
-Hence the (incredibly creative) name.
+BetterPaper is a continuation of the goal of making a light theme that's easy on the eyes, and not distracting by introducing many colors.
+This is only a slight fork from Grey.
+The most notable difference is the solarized inspired background color.

 Like Paper, this theme is best used on a low brightness display, with a color temperature of <5500K.
 During the day I use a color temperature of 5200K, while